Twitter is the social media platform to reach out to journalists if you’re looking for press coverage for your pet business.

-I have #journorequest and dogs and #journorequest and pets as my saved searches because I try to help other writers with pet stories.
+I have #journorequest and dogs and #journorequest and pets as my saved searches because my focus is pet stories.

-Think of Twitter as being like a party where you can engage with journalists
+Think of Twitter as being like a party where you can hang out with journalists

 People often think it’s difficult to approach journalists or to get into conversations with them.

 That’s why Twitter is so brilliant.
 They are there, talking about what interests them and asking people to help them with their articles.

 You can jump in and engage at any point you like.
 You don’t need a PR person to introduce you, you can do it yourself.

 Become the helpful and friendly person whose name they remember.

 Then when you make an approach or pitch via e mail you’ll already have done the groundwork.